 CrimsonDB offers advanced system design exploration properties such as allowing to argue about hardware properties and the potential benefit when adding new hardware or what kind of hardware would bring a required performance property for a given workload.

 At its core, CrimsonDB is an LSM-tree/B-tree hybrid built in C++.
-The first major technical component of CrimsonDB is published in our SIGMOD 2017 Monkey paper which offers optimal Bloom filter allocation and a first set of what-if design and auto-tuning properties.
+The first major technical innovation of CrimsonDB is published in our SIGMOD 2017 Monkey paper which offers optimal Bloom filter allocation and a first set of what-if design and auto-tuning properties.
 Click here for our interactive online tool showcasing the what-if and the autotuning capabilities of Monkey!
+The second major technical innovation of CrimsonDB is published in our SIGMOD 2018 Dostoevsky paper which offers better trade-offs between lookup costs, merge overheads, and storage space by identifying and removing superfluous merge operations.

 Stay tuned for more!